-It is challenging, at least in the United States, to conduct an RCT comparing speech and language treatment to no treatment for children with severe enough symptoms to be identified as having speech and language delays or disorders.
-Under IDEA, children from birth to 5 years of age with special needs are entitled to services through the early intervention programs in their states.
-States have some latitude in setting eligibility criteria for these services, and as funding has become tighter, the trend is to limit eligibility, requiring children to present with more severe problems.
-The result of this law and the associated policies in the United States is that children with more significant problems will likely be receiving public early intervention/preschool services, making it unlikely that researchers can compare children receiving a speech-language treatment with children not receiving any speech-language treatment in an RCT.
-Whereas it may be possible to conduct such trials with children who have milder symptoms that do not qualify them for public services, such trials would not be representative of the full population of children with speech and language delays and disorders, and would largely exclude the children with the greatest needs.
+It is challenging, at least in the United States, to conduct an RCT comparing speech and language treatment versus no treatment in children with severe enough symptoms to be identified as having a speech and language delay or disorder.
+Under IDEA, children from birth to age 5 years with special needs are entitled to services through the early intervention programs in their resident State.
+States have some latitude in setting eligibility criteria for these services, and as funding has become tighter, the trend is to limit eligibility, requiring that the children served have more severe problems.
+The result of this law and the associated policies in the United States is that children with more significant problems will likely receive public early intervention/preschool services, making it unlikely that researchers could conduct an RCT that compares children receiving a speech-language treatment with children not receiving any speech-language treatment.
+Although it may be possible to conduct such trials in children who have milder symptoms that do not qualify them for public services, such trials would not be representative of the full population of children with speech and language delays and disorders, and would largely exclude the children with the greatest needs.

-Across the included trials, control groups in the majority of trials were children who were offered intervention on a delayed schedule.
-This condition likely would make parents more willing to consent to their child being in an RCT, but constrains our ability to look at long-range outcomes for treated versus untreated children.
+Across the included trials, the majority of control groups offered intervention to children on a delayed schedule.
+This condition would likely make parents more willing to consent to their child participating in an RCT, but constrains our ability to examine long-range outcomes for treated versus untreated children.